Build a Customer-Centric Experience with Growth-Driven Design [Video]

 Qualitative Research: Using surveys, interviews, and other instruments to determine why visitors to a website act in a particular way.

-Observational Research: Reviewing heatmaps to learn where users moved, scrolled, and clicked on a page allows for an analysis of red-hot regions and cooler areas.
+Observational Research: Reviewing heatmaps to learn where users moved, scrolled, and clicked on a page allows for analyzing red-hot regions and cooler areas.

 Quantitative Research: A detailed evaluation of website analytics offers a perspective on what website visitors seek, what they do when they find it, and how they move forward.